 - Section IV boundaries: Hwy 55, Winnetka Ave, south City limit, east City limit

-The first priority each spring is "bulk sweeping" of major intersections, hilly areas, and high traffic roads, where large amounts of sand are distributed in the winter.
-A special effort is made to focus on areas near Bassett Creek so that sand and debris doesn't end up in the creek.
+City crews begin sweeping streets curb to curb as weather permits.
+A special effort is made to focus on areas where storm sewers are tributary to Bassett Creek or Sweeney Lake so that sand and debris doesn't end up in the creek and/or lake.
 After this is complete, crews move into neighborhoods, usually in early April, minimizing the chance of a plowable snow while the street sweepers are in action.
 If the weather cooperates, spring sweeping is done by May 1.

-October and November: after waiting for the majority of leaves to fall, sweep all streets curb to curb at least once.
+October and November: After waiting for the majority of leaves to fall, sweep all streets curb to curb as needed.

 Cold Weather Maintenance

-In Golden Valley, the City calls a snow emergency after snow accumulates to two inches or more.
+In Golden Valley, the City begins plowing after snow accumulates to 2 inches or more.
 When snowfall continues for long periods, crews plow main arterial routes and "through" streets that connect neighborhoods to State and County roads to keep these roads passable until all City streets can be plowed.
 If strong winds and drifting cause unsafe conditions for snowplow drivers, plowing stops until conditions improve.
 However, efforts are made to continue plowing during rush hour to help people get home safely.

 Golden Valley also plows sidewalks.
-Depending on weather conditions, this usually starts about two hours after the streets.
+Depending on weather conditions, this usually starts about four hours after the streets.
 Follow-up passes are made as needed.